 Armstrong’s Restoration DKI: Thorough Water Damage Repairs

 Water damage comes in many forms.
 It can enter through the basement and breed mold, and it can overwhelm protective barriers during a raging hurricane.
 Armstrong’s Restoration DKI has experience remedying water damage of all kinds, including one of the most overlooked: ceiling water damage.
-Throughout Brevard County, FL, our team repairs commercial and residential properties by reinforcing the structural stability of attics and rooftops and restoring cosmetic damage.
+Throughout Palm Bay, FL, our team repairs commercial and residential properties by reinforcing the structural stability of attics and rooftops and restoring cosmetic damage.
 We take great pride in leaving our clients in a better situation than they were before we arrived.
 We use a combination of experience, knowledge, and state-of-the-art technology to get the job done.

 Some Signs of Water Damage